Simplistic Design and Classic Good Looks, Traditional House Plans – or America’s Style – Offer Warmth, Comfort and Modern Touches

 Traditional homes display a casual, relaxed, homey, and friendly feel that is pure American.
 No wonder they are often referred to as American house plans.

-Here’s a traditional colonial style home for the ages (left).
-Its exterior features include three chimneys, brick on four sides, and an attached three-car garage.
-There are five bedrooms, five baths, dining room, living room, parlor, a library and an oversized kitchen.
-A large deck and covered porch are perfect for outside entertaining.
-The quaint three bedroom, two-bath home on the right features a white picket fence, landscaping, and a covered porch.
+Top: Here’s a traditional colonial style home for the ages (left).
+Its exterior features include 3 chimneys, brick on four sides, and an attached 3-car garage.
+There are 5 bedrooms, 5 baths, and a dining room, living room, parlor, library, and oversize kitchen.
+A large deck in the rear is perfect for outside entertaining (Plan #163-1028).
+Bottom: This quaint 3-bedroom, 2-bath home features a white picket fence, landscaping, and a covered porch (Plan #178-1175).

 Features of the Traditional House Plan Style